ChilliCream/workshops/crypto/frontend/README.md

   goto --final
 ```

-Examples are not coupled with each other in any way.
-You can switch between them and the changes will stay in their respective “source” folder.
+The examples are completely independent and not interconnected in any way.
+It is important to note that any modifications made to one example will not carry over when switching to another.
+Additionally, please be aware that the changes are neither stored nor saved, so it is recommended to save your modifications externally if needed.

 ---